domnikl/corona-bot/README.md

 }
 ```

-As the data can get really big and data will only be published at 00:00 local time, I would advise you to run this in a cronjob.
+Then run it like this: `java -jar corona-bot.jar corona-bot.conf`.
+As the data can get really big and data will only
+be published at 00:00 local time every day, I would advise you to run this in a daily cronjob.